telehack-foundation/.github/basic.md

 More modern terminals supports Truecolor (24-bit RGB), which allows you to set foreground and background colours using RGB values.

-These escape sequences are usually not well documented.
+These escape sequences are usually documented poorly, if at all.

 | Sequence                | Description                   |
 | --------                | -----------                   |